Child and Youth Programs

 Babysitters Course: Offered throughout the year this course prepares participants to provide safe and fun babysitting service for family and friends.

-Girls Circle/Boys Council: (curriculum is adjusted to be relevant to the students’ ages).
-These programs focus on building students’ personal strengths and developing essential social skills which will help them to be more successful at school, at home, and with peers.
-These groups cover a variety of topics such as self-esteem, teamwork, getting along with others, etc.
+Friendship Groups: The curriculum is adjusted to be relevant to the students’ ages.
+These programs focus on building students’ personal strengths and developing essential social skills.
+These groups cover a variety of topics, such as self-esteem, teamwork, getting along with others, etc.

 Hands Are Not for Hitting: For Kindergarten & grade 1 students.
 Students will learn how to properly use their bodies when they are experiencing difficult emotions.

 Home Alone: For youth 8 – 10 years of age.
 Focusing on safety in the home and preparing your child to be left alone for short periods of time.
-This program also offers students information on navigating the online world and skills on how to be a good cyber-citizen when alone online.
+This program also offers students information on navigating the online world and skills on how to be a good cyber-citizen.

 I Can Handle Anger: For grade 1 & 2 students.
-This is an age appropriate anger management program where students learn different ways on how to handle anger and other difficult emotions.
+This is an age-appropriate anger management program where students learn different ways of how to handle anger and other difficult emotions.

-Kids Conference (hosted in Grande Cache): For children and youth ages 5 -12.
-The conference is offered once a year.
-A dynamic 2 ½ days offering participants session choices from three streams of learning; life skills, creativity, and physical well-being.
+Kids Conference (hosted in Grande Cache): For children and youths aged 5-12.
+A dynamic 2 1/2 day conference offers participants session choices from three streams of learning: life skills, creativity, and physical well-being.

-Miyo Wichihitowin (Good Relations): for children & youth 5 -18 (Grande Cache area).
-Students learn about local Indigenous culture, traditional practices, and have opportunities to connect with elders and local Indigenous role models.
+Miyo Wichihitowin (Good Relations): For children and youth5-18.
+Students learn about local Indigenous culture, traditional practices, and have opportunities to connect with elders and local indigenous role models.
 Activities are open to Indigenous and non-Indigenous youth to bridge the gap between cultures.